Large Green Calcite Skull

 In conclusion, while the skull can indeed be viewed as a symbol for luck in certain modern and subcultural contexts, its broader interpretation across different cultures and historical traditions reveals a much deeper and diverse range of meanings, from mortality and danger to the transitory nature of life.
 Therefore, ascribing a singular universal meaning to the skull as a symbol for luck may oversimplify its rich and multifaceted symbolism.

-Mini Fluorite Gemstone Paws
+Mini Fluorite Gemstone Brains

 Fluorite Gemstone Parrot